dhruvi6071/Investment-calculator-/README.md

-# Investment-calculator-
+# Investment-calculator
-It is a dummy calculator to count how much our invested money will grow or fall
+Dummy calculator for investers